gudron/gudron.php_fpm_pool/README.md

     * `request_slowlog_timeout: string`
       The timeout for serving a single request after which a PHP backtrace will be dumped to the `slowlog` file.
 [Official php-fpm documentation](https://www.php.net/manual/en/install.fpm.configuration.php#request-slowlog-timeout).

+    * `slowlog: string`
+      The log file for slow requests.
+Parameter will be processed only if `request_slowlog_timeout`not a zero.
+[Official php-fpm documentation](https://www.php.net/manual/en/install.fpm.configuration.php#slowlog).

     * `rlimit_files: int`
       Set open file descriptor rlimit for child processes in this pool.
 [Official php-fpm documentation](https://www.php.net/manual/en/install.fpm.configuration.php#rlimit-files).